jstaf/ezldap/docs/bash_recipes.rst

 Get information about an objectClass
 ----------------------------------------

-No one remembers every possible for every attribute off the top of their head.
+No one remembers every possible attribute for every objectClass off the top of their head.
 For information about what a particular attributes an objectClass supports or requires, you can use ``class_info``. ``class_info`` will display all required and optional attributes for an objectClass, as well as all superior objectClasses